‹ Back to New at Amity Blog

 Measuring Your Company’s Carbon Footprint: Tools and Techniques

-Corporate sustainability is now the way of doing business; it is no longer a fad.
-It means business done in a manner that does not harm the planet and that is fair to people.
+Corporate sustainability is now an essential part of doing business.
+It means performing the business practices in a way that doesn’t harm the environment.
+It also means treating people fairly and keeping the economy strong.
 This implies the use of resources efficiently and respect for all.

-About 80% of Fortune 500 companies now share how they’re doing this through business sustainability reports.
+Today, almost 80% of Fortune 500 companies share their sustainability efforts.
 This shows them to care about the environment and people.
 It also makes them more attractive to customers who value these things.

 Understanding the Concept of Corporate Sustainability